ElectroStar/Sonar-Scanner/README.md

 ### How to use this Image

-To use this Image with Gitlab-CI for Sonarqube Codechecking, use the following commands in a .gitlab-ci.yml - File:
+To use this Image with Gitlab-CI for Sonarqube Codechecking with installed [Gitlab-Plugin](https://gitlab.talanlabs.com/gabriel-allaigre/sonar-gitlab-plugin) for reporting, use the following commands in a .gitlab-ci.yml - File:

 ```